Prudent Beaudry

-Prudent Beaudry (1819 – May 29, 1893) was an American politician who served as the 13th mayor of Los Angeles, California, from 1874 to 1876.
-A native of Quebec, he was the second French Canadian and third French American mayor of Los Angeles.
+Prudent Beaudry (1819 – May 29, 1893) was a Canadian-born American politician who served as the 13th mayor of Los Angeles, from 1874 to 1876.
+A native of Mascouche, Lower Canada (now the province of Quebec), he was the 2nd French Canadian and 3rd French-American mayor of Los Angeles.

 Early life

-Prudent Beaudry was born in Sainte-Anne-des-Plaines, Quebec, Canada, in 1819.
+Prudent Beaudry was born in Mascouche, Quebec, Canada, in 1819.
 He started a business in Montreal and during his career he visited Europe multiple times.
 He immigrated to the United States in 1850, and moved to Los Angeles, California, in 1852.
 He worked as a merchant in Los Angeles until 1867, and afterwards became active in real estate.

 Los Angeles

 Beaudry acquired the Slate Range Gold and Silver Mining Company at a bargain price when the failed Mojave Desert firm found itself unable to pay for goods purchased from Beaudry's store, though his investment failed when the mining enterprise was destroyed by fire set by disgruntled Californian Indian tribe member workers.

 Beaudry then decided to use his savings to buy inexpensive, undeveloped parcels of land on Bunker Hill above central Los Angeles which featured views of the city at its base and the Pacific Ocean, and an undeveloped hilltop he named Angelino Heights.
 At both locations, Beaudry developed prestigious, upscale residential districts.

 He also bought property near the Sierra Nevada, and built an aqueduct to redirect several mountain streams to his properties.
 He owned a great deal of real estate in Downtown Los Angeles, located for the most part around Temple Street, Bunker Hill, Bellevue Road, and in the Angelino Heights and Arcadia areas.

 Beaudry served on the Los Angeles Common Council from 1873 to 1875, and was elected as mayor in 1874.
 Coincidentally during this time, his brother Jean-Louis Beaudry was mayor of Montreal.

 He died on May 29, 1893, in Los Angeles, but was entombed at the Notre Dame des Neiges Cemetery in Montreal.
 The L.A.
 Times praised him as one of the most visionary men in Los Angeles.
 Following his will, his body was brought back and buried in Montreal.
 Los Angeles County praised Beaudry in these words: